|

 WHEAT:

-is the 20-day moving average at $5.28 with the Upper Bollinger Band at $5.48
+the KC September chart, resistance is the 20-day moving average at $5.53, with

 David Fiala can be reached at dfiala@futuresone.com